hoony9x/spotboard-domjudge/README.md

   - Fix 'connection closed' problem due to session timeout.
   - Deal with invalid submission (due to 'rejudge', 'ignore submission')
   - Ignore submissions with "TOO LATE" result.
   - Deal with disqualified team.
-(Currently, if contest has disqualifed team, spotboard did not work.)
+(Currently, if contest has disqualifed team during the contest, spotboard did not work.)
   - And many problems not found yet(...).

 ## License